JTB Consulting is South Africa's Leading Business Plan Company

 Advantage: Cost

-Because SWOT analysis requires neither technical skills nor training, a company can select a staff member to conduct the analysis rather than hire an external consultant.
-In addition, SWOT is a somewhat simple method that can be performed in a fairly short time.
+Because SWOT analysis of business requires neither technical skills nor training, a company can select a staff member to conduct the study rather than hire an external consultant.
+In addition, SWOT is a somewhat simple method that can be performed in a reasonably short time.

 Disadvantage: No Weighting Factors

-SWOT analysis leads to four individual lists of strengths, weaknesses, opportunities and threats.
+SWOT analysis for a business plan leads to four individual lists of strengths, weaknesses, opportunities and threats.
 However, the tool provides no mechanism to rank the significance of one factor versus another within any list.
 As a result, it’s difficult to determine the amount of any one factor’s true impact on the objective.

 Disadvantage: Ambiguity

-SWOT analysis creates a one-dimensional model which categorizes each problem attribute as a strength, weakness, opportunity or threat.
-As a result, each attribute appears to have only one influence on the analysed problem.
+SWOT analysis for a business creates a one-dimensional model which categorises each problem attribute as a strength, weakness, opportunity or threat.
+As a result, each attribute appears to have only one influence on the analysed issue.
 However, one factor might be both a strength and a weakness.
 For example, locating a chain of stores on well-travelled streets that grant easy access to customers might be reflected in increased sales.
-However, the costs of operating high-visibility facilities can make it difficult to compete on price without a large sales volume.
+However, the costs of operating high-visibility facilities can make competing on price without a large sales volume difficult.

 Disadvantage: Subjective Analysis

-To significantly impact company performance, business decisions must be based on reliable, relevant and comparable data.
+Business decisions must be based on reliable, relevant, and comparable data to impact company performance significantly.
 However, SWOT data collection and analysis entail a subjective process that reflects the bias of the individuals who collect the data and participate in the brainstorming session.
 In addition, the data input to the SWOT analysis can quickly become outdated.

 Established in 2006, we have successfully written hundreds of bankable and world-class Business Plans for clients across 25 countries.
 As South Africa’s Leading Business Plan Company, we are confident that we would be able to assist you too.
 Kindly note that we also offer “Investor Pitch Decks”, “Excel-based Financial Models”, and “Proposal/Tender Writing Services” in addition to our Custom Business Plan Writing Service.
 Please visit our Services page for more information.